patriotyk/narizaka/README.md

 ## How to use

-Application accepts two inputs.
-First one, it is audio data, that can be folder of audio files, or just one audio file.
+Application as input accepts directory that contains audio data, it can be folder or subfolder of audio files, or just one audio file and there also should be one text file tat represents this audio.
-And text, that can be any document that accepts `pandoc` application.
+This text file, can be any document that accepts `pandoc` application.
 Example:
 ```
-narizaka -a test_data/farshrutka -t test_data/Farshrutka.fb2
+narizaka -data test_data/farshrutka
 ```
-This repository contains `test_data` that includes audio and text books that you can use for testing.
+This repository contains `test_data` that includes two audio and text books that you can use for testing.